5cover/portfolio/doc/done.md

 What we can do: add the tooltip to the DOM once when it's shown for the first time, and then never remove it, just hide it.

 ## fix contact link underlines

+## Stop double columns

+it's kind of annoying. i'm fine with the page being longer even though there are large horizontal margins.. this is fine and kind of trendy..
+Better for the eyes.